jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (f) direct the operator or person in charge of the place to identify and hold any animal material, animal product, substance, equipment, package, container, or other relevant thing until—
     (i) the results of tests and analysis have been assessed; or (ii) any lawful direction of an animal product officer has been complied with.
-(2) An animal product officer must return any documents or records removed under subsection (1)(b)(i) within such time as is reasonable to allow for their copying.
+(2) The provisions of Part 4 of the Search and Surveillance Act 2012 (other than subparts 2, 3, and 8, and sections 118 and 119) apply in respect of the exercise of powers under subsection (1)(a) or (b).
-(3) An animal product officer may call on any person to assist him or her in the exercise of his or her powers under this section.
+(3) An animal product officer may call on any person to assist him or her in the exercise of his or her powers under this section (other than under subsection (1)(a) or (b)).
 Any such person may act only under the supervision and in accordance with the instructions of the animal product officer.

 ### 89 Power to interrupt operations, etc
 For the purposes of determining or ensuring the compliance of animal material or animal products with the requirements of this Act, an animal product officer may—